jl1600/multiplayer-online-games/README.txt

  options that dictates how a game is built and how it is played.
 The system currently support two game genres:
  Quiz and Hangman.
 With respect to each game genre, templates can be created by admins using the GUI.

 - New user type: Temporary User.
-This user type can be selected on Signup.
+This user type can be selected on Signup and can be used only for a period of time.
+After that, attempting to log in will result in an error message: "account is expired".

 - Change at least one template from phase 1: Changes to any of the template attribute from QuizTemplate will change how a game with that template is played.
 An example is changing Exact answer quiz template to Multiple choice.